bojanpopic/developer.joomlatools.com/framework/plugins.md

 ## Plugin groups

 Our _Easy example_ is part of the **koowa** plugin group.
 You can see that from the class prefix `PlgKoowa`.
-This group is much like the **system** group in that it all of its resident plugins get loaded when Joomla is initialized.
+This group is much like the **system** group in Joomla, in that it all of its resident plugins get loaded when Nooku Framework is initialized.

 Putting plugins in the **koowa** group is not a requirement though.
-We are free to break plugins up into groups based on the component package that they subscribe too.
-This reduces overhead by loading only the plugin group that is needed at the time of event publishing.
+We are free to break plugins up into groups based on the component they subscribe too.
+This is the adviced approach as it reduces overhead by loading only the plugin group that is needed at the time of event publishing.

 We could therefore rename our example to `PlgAcmeCustom` and place it in a **/plugins/acme** folder.
 When the same `onAfterAcmeBarControllerBrowse` event is broadcast, the Event API will ensure that the plugins that folder are loaded at that time.